andykent/orca/README.md

 The Orca DSL
 ------------

 Orca packages are written in a Ruby based DSL.
 It's really simple to learn in less than 5 mins.
-Here's an example orca.rb file with all you need to know...
+Here's an example orca.rb file with all you'll need to know to get started...

     # define a new pacage called 'gem' that provides some actions for managing rubygems
     package 'gem' do